tjoyner/ofvioletsandlicorice/backofdustjacket.md

 *Daniel looked at the glass: another prominent wine.
-From its color, Daniel thought it must also be Nebbiolo.
-It was also ruby red, with the sparkle of a sunset, when the sun, the color of a squeezed orange, goes to die between one hill and the next, as if it were dancing the tango with a gay melancholy.*
+From its color, Daniel thought it also came from Nebbiolo, the color was again garnet red with sparkles of sunset, when the sun, the color of a squeezed orange, goes to die between one hill and the next, as if it were dancing the tango with a gay melancholy.*

 It is the fragrance of wine and the earth, above all, that tell us this is a story of the Langhe.
 Then it is the shyness of a proud and fragile woman, the curves of the hills, a gambling debt, a duel to the last glass...